-Type of Single Family Mortgage Loans or Notes Amount Included in Allowance for Loan Loss (in millions) Amount Included, as a Percentage of Principal Balance of Such Mortgage Loans or Notes Insured by private mortgage insurance companies \$8.5 2.25% Self-Insured 56.5 5.0 Insured or guaranteed by agencies of the federal government (e.g., FHA, VA and RD) 7.7 0.5 Securitized through Ginnie Mae and Fannie Mae 23.6 0.7 Unsecured notes related to the disposition of single family mortgage loans 0.7 16.81 \$103.5 1.51%
+Type of Single Family Mortgage Loans or Notes Amount Included in Allowance for Loan Loss (in millions) Amount Included, as a Percentage of Principal Balance of Such Mortgage Loans Self-Insured (including insignificant amount with private mortgage insurance) \$42.5 3.8% Insured by agencies of the federal government (e.g., FHA, VA and RD) including those securitized through Ginnie Mae 22.5 0.5 Securitized through Fannie Mae 15.3 0.8 Second Lien Loans 12.2 10.3 \$92.5 1.2%

-The Authority's total Allowance for Loan Loss which includes such total amount above and amounts for possible losses on multi-family mortgage loans financed by the Authority was \$153.8 million.
+The Authority's total Allowance for Loan Loss which includes such total amount above and amounts for possible losses on multi-family mortgage loans financed by the Authority was \$154 million, rounded to the nearest million.

-In response to increased delinquencies and losses with respect to single family mortgage loans, Fannie Mae, Freddie Mac and many other mortgage loan originators have implemented more conservative underwriting criteria for loans, particularly in the subprime, Alt-A and other nonprime sectors.
+In response to increased delinquencies and losses with respect to single family mortgage loans, Fannie Mae, and many other mortgage loan originators have implemented more conservative underwriting criteria for loans, particularly in the subprime, Alt-A and other nonprime sectors.
 This may result in reduced availability of financing alternatives for mortgagors seeking to refinance their single family mortgage loans.
 The reduced availability of refinancing options for a mortgagor may result in higher rates of delinquencies, defaults and losses on the single family mortgage loans, particularly mortgagors with adjustable rate mortgage loans or interest only mortgage loans that experience significant increases in their monthly payments following the adjustment date or the end of the interest only period, respectively.